simonemmott/k2-tools-utils/docs/PIPES.md

 const pipe = pipes.cachingPipe(consumer); // Create a caching pipe using the defined consumer
 ```

 Caching Pipes can be costructed without a consumer.
-Items submitted to the `aacept` method of the caching pipe
+Items submitted to the `accept` method of the caching pipe
 are cached while the pipe does not have a doncumer defined.
 As soon a a consumer is added to the pipe the
 cached items are submitted to the consumer in the order they were submitted to the `accept` methof of the
 pipe.